NEW YORK DIRECTING FELLOWSHIP

-2013 Fall Fellowship Directors’ Retreat.
-Actors Kelley Curran (L) and Ariel Shafir in a scene from Tennessee Williams A Streetcar Named Desire, directed by Fall Fellow Elizabeth Carlson.
-Photo credit: Kalina Wagenstein
+2013 Master Directing Retreat.
+Actors Kelley Curran (L) and Ariel Shafir in a scene from Tennessee Williams A Streetcar Named Desire, directed by Fellow Elizabeth Carlson.
+Photo credit: Kalina Wagenstein.

 JENNIFER CHANG is a multidisciplinary artist whose work has been honored with an Ovation Award and the Stage Scene LA award, among others.
 She is a founding member and current Artistic Circle member of Chalk Repertory Theatre where she served as Artistic Producing Director and produced, directed, dramaturged and acted in numerous plays over the course of eight seasons.
 She has taught in the conservatory at the East West Players and guest directed at USC and at Texas State University, San Marcos for the Black and Latino Playwrights Conference and is a professional actor with many stage and screen credits.
 She is a member of the Stage Directors and Choreographer’s Society (SDC - associate), Screen Actors Guild (SAG-AFTRA), and Actor’s Equity Association (AEA).
 She is the current Head of Undergraduate Acting at UCSD.
 BFA - Tisch/ NYU; MFA - UCSD.
 Director's Lab West, National Director's Fellowship Finalist 2017.